SettleMint

 Settlement model

-A settlement consists of one or more flows, each specifying a sender, receiver, token, and amount.
+A settlement consists of one or more flows.
+Each flow specifies a sender, receiver, asset, and amount.
 Any number of participants can be involved, and a single settlement can contain multiple token flows across different ERC20 tokens.

 Flow types

-Local flowexternalChainId = 0Executed on the current chain; sender must provide ERC20 allowance
+Local flowtype: "local"Executes on the active chain; sender must provide ERC20 allowance

 XVP settlement configuration